Skip to main content

 Is your Riceboro property tax assessment too high?

-The median home in Riceboro is valued at $87,700, producing an estimated annual tax bill of $1,411 at Liberty County's 4.023% combined rate.
+The median home in Riceboro is valued at $87,700, and the typical homeowner pays about $394 per year in property tax (Census ACS 2024), based on Liberty County's 4.023% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Riceboro homeowner spends 1.13% of household income on property taxes alone.
 Riceboro has modest home values and a moderate tax burden, but every dollar counts.
 If the county has overestimated your home's fair market value, you are paying more than you should.
 The appeal process is free and carries no risk of a higher assessment.
 At $87,700, Riceboro home values are 56% below the Liberty County median, 48% below Georgia's statewide median of $170,200, 72% below the national median of $318,000.

 How does Riceboro compare to other Liberty County cities?